 Regarding Product DIDs we can follow two approaches.
 The first one allows a REO to mint DIDs that are controlled by the [REO DID].
 In that case the deployed method holds the [DID Document] of the corresponding product.
 Each REO could deploy its own DID method.
 However, the preference is towards decentralized and untrusted approaches.
 The EU could also propose specific DID method(s) that fulfil the requirements and specifications needed for supporting the European market.
 Another approach is to take advantage of the [REO DID] for the Product DID, by augmenting the [REO's DID] URI with a query part that will hold a UUID for each specific product (e.g., did:method:REO-DID?UUID=9c5b94b1-35ad-49bb-b118-8e8fc24abf8).
 Resolving the [REO DID] will provide the associated REO DID Document with the corresponding querying service endpoints, where the UUID of the product can be used for retrieving the relevant information.
-In this case there is no need to explicitly create a DID for each product DID collision, since UUIDs are associated with a specific [REO DID].
+In this case there is no need to explicitly create a DID for each product, reducing the storage and communication cost.
+It also reduces even further the probability of a Product DID collision, since UUIDs are associated with a specific [REO DID].
 However, it needs the deployment of a dedicated app that knows how to use the UUID in the query part of the DID for augmenting the service endpoints provided in the [DID Document].